It shouldn’t be sad. Most of these animals are going to get their forever home. Even though it may not be your home, they will still be loved.

 WCHS does not endorse or recommend any particular veterinary clinic in our area.
 We feel all veterinarians in our area are highly trained.
 At WCHS we have a highly trained veterinarian on staff who performs all necessary surgeries, including spays and neuteres, and tends to the health and general well being of our animals.

-Some tests, such as heartworm, feline leukemia, parvo, can be done with accuracy at the shelter, but we always recommend that you take your pet to the veterinarian of your choice for a complete examination.
-We vaccinate all incoming dogs with DH2PBL and cats with FVRcP, the same vaccinations that are available at your veterinary clinic.
+Some tests, such as heartworm, feline leukemia, parvo, etc., can be done with accuracy at the shelter, but we always recommend that you take your pet to the veterinarian of your choice for a complete examination.
+We vaccinate all incoming dogs with DAPPvL2 and cats with FVRCP, the same vaccinations that are available at your veterinary clinic.

 No, but we do provide a list of known dead stock removal/disposal companies for your convenience.

 Flesher's Deadstock Removal, Norton OH, (330) 388-6161

 Waste Management, 1-800-963-4776 (no pickup service)